Expense management

 8. Make use of corporate cards

 Along with an expense management system, corporate cards are another effective tool to help streamline employee reimbursements.
+Cards allow making spending easier, and you will always know which employee is accountable for what expenses.

 How can corporate cards solve the challenges of expense reimbursement?